hmurph3/data_512-a2/README.md

 Bias in English Wikipedia Assignment
 see: https://wiki.communitydata.cc/Human_Centered_Data_Science_(Fall_2018)/Assignments#A2:_Bias_in_data

-The goal of this analysis is to assess the bias in English Wikipedia politician articles beween countries.
+The goal of this analysis is to assess the bias in English Wikipedia politician articles by country.
 I analyzed the number of articles about politicians on English Wikipedia as well as the quality of the articles.
 The deliverables for this analysis are four tables (listed below) and a reflection on the analysis.

 1. The top 10 countries with the **highest** proportion of politician articles to the country's population.
 2. The top 10 countries with the **lowest** proportion of politician articles to the country's population.